 The Victorian Civil and Administrative Tribunal (VCAT) has upheld a complaint against an online resume writing company after a woman claimed the company had not complied with Australian Consumer Law when it provided her with a job application featuring numerous errors.

-In a decision handed down last week, it was revealed the woman enlisted the services of online resume writing company 1300 Resumes to complete an application for a graduate lawyer position with a Commonwealth agency.
+In a decision handed down last week, it was revealed the woman enlisted the services of an online resume writing company to complete an application for a graduate lawyer position with a Commonwealth agency.
 Fairfax reports this agency was Australia’s Security and Intelligence Organisation (ASIO).

-Assured by the company that it had success in helping applicants receive similar positions, the woman paid 1300 Resumes $600 in three $200 instalments in early March for a professionally written resume, a statement addressing the selection criteria, and two cover letters.
+Assured by the company that it had success in helping applicants receive similar positions, the woman paid the business $600 in three $200 instalments in early March for a professionally written resume, a statement addressing the selection criteria, and two cover letters.

 The woman informed the company the applications for the position were open until March 30, and she had travel plans on March 29 that would require the documents to be completed before then.